 Q: My child has never attended a holiday course before - do I have to enrol for the whole week?

-A: Children are booked in to Drama Stage One for a week, for £160.
-In all cases, new children can start with a paid trial day initially, for £45, to see how they like it.
+A: For our week-long courses, children are booked in for a week.
+In all cases, new children can start with a paid trial day initially to see how they like it.
 We hold a place for the rest of the week should they wish to continue.
-We also offer three day Drama Workshops, Monday - Wednesday, for those children who cannot attend for a full week.
+We sometimes also offer two- or three-day Drama Workshops, depending on the school holiday.

 Q: I'd like my child to attend the next Drama Stage One course - when do I need to book?